mjpritchard/test-decap-help/content/docs/getting-started/storage.md

 weight: 150
 ---

-This article provides information about JASMIN storage.
-It covers:

 **IMPORTANT:** Please see also [Understanding new JASMIN storage]({{< ref "understanding-new-jasmin-storage" >}}) which explains more about the different types of storage as of Phase 4 of JASMIN's history.